 Nancy is the recipient of the 2019 Taxpayer Hero Award from the South Carolina Club for Growth; she has a 100% record of voting to lower taxes.
 Nancy is also the recipient of the Champion Award from Palmetto Goodwill in her efforts in education and in helping those most in need receive job training; she has a 100 percent rating with Conservation Voters of South Carolina.

 Nancy is a single mom of two children ages 12 and 14.
-She also has two cats, Tyler and Tiger; and the kids now want a dog.
+She also has two cats, Tyler and Tiger, and a puppy named Liberty.